Resources for LGBTQIQA Students

 Where can I find resources on coming out?

 You do not have to feel alone in the coming out process.
-There are several spots on campus you can receive support and get more information on what to expect, including the staff at Counseling Center, Madison Equality, and the LGBT & Ally Education Program, as well as the resource library located in Montpelier Hall room 560.
+There are several spots on campus you can receive support and get more information on what to expect, including the staff at Counseling Center, Madison Equality, and the LGBT & Ally Education Program, as well as the resource library, jmuLGBTA Library Thing, located in Student Success Center, Room 1313.
 Throughout this webpage you will also find local organizations, websites, and other media that may be helpful to you throughout this time.

 Are other campus offices supportive and inclusive of LGBT students and issues?